 Dubai expat's rare collection of Apple products traces evolution of tech giant

-Jimmy Grewal claims he has every single Apple product that was ever launched since the company was founded in 1976.
+Jimmy Grewal claims he has every major Apple product that was ever launched since the company was founded in 1976.

 Diehard fans of Apple products often go into a frenzy when a new product from the tech giant hits shelves.
 The 4am queues in front of Apple showrooms — in the UAE and globally — when a new iPhone hit the shelves is proof of the brand’s massive popularity.